Should You Buy A Brand New Or Secondhand Car?

 1. The freedom to choose

-The market offers so many options that you can customize, according to what you want.
+The market offers so many options and different car brands to choose from.
+You can select from various makes and models, and even customize specifications according to what you want.
 Do you like leather seats, or do you want cloth upholstery?
 What size and price class would you prefer?
 Are you looking to install an upgraded audio system?

 Do you want to equip it with the best that current technologies can offer?
 It is all your call.
 You don’t have to fit within a pre-molded box, as many manufacturers and dealerships will allow you to call the shots.